Akkatecture/Documentation/content/docs/advanced_concepts/snapshotting.md

     - csharp
     - dotnet
 ---
-Snapshotting is a future feature and will be documented when it becomes available. 😊
+Snapshotting is a future feature being worked on and will be documented when it becomes available. 😊